-IARS is currently recruiting LGBTI refugees for the project's advisory board that brings together LGBTI migrants alongside professionals and academics working in the field to help guide and direct the project.
+IARS coordinates the EpsiLon LGBTI advisory board that brings together LGBTI migrants alongside professionals and academics working in the field to help guide and direct the project.
 The board strengthens the user-led aspect of EpsiLon project and guarantees it remains a needs-based project.

 To find out how the advisory board operates please download the advisory board terms of reference.